Published Work

 Market assigns ~45% conversion probability to the 72-module TVA/ENTRA1 pipeline.
 Using a stage-gate probability framework, we derive 65% — generating $2.48/sh of incremental value the market is not pricing.
 Two additional service streams (ENTRA1 COLA/FEED and hyperscaler licensing) drive FY26E revenue +10.5% and FY28E revenue +16.5% above consensus, with zero module revenue assumed in either year.
 SOTP yields a $5.53/sh high-certainty floor and 2:1 risk/reward.

 Proprietary Placer.ai traffic data shows ULTA gaining share (+3.8% YoY) while specialty retail declined −2.1% — a leading indicator visible months before it appears in same-store sales.
 Market is underpricing margin recovery by +140bps vs. Street EBIT consensus.
-Gen Alpha cohort entry into beauty (ages 10–12) expands the TAM beyond the Street's 4.0% CAGR, creating a cohort benefit that conventional models miss.
+Gen Alpha cohort entry into beauty (ages 10–12) expands the TAM beyond the Street's 4.0% CAGR, creating a cohort benefit not reflected in Street's 4.0% category CAGR.
 Together, these three views drive FY26E EPS of $30.8 vs. $27.1 Street.

 Defensive carry trade in the BBB tech hardware sector.
 At OAS 77bps, HP's BVAL curve tracks the BBB Technology benchmark through 5–9 years and trades slightly tighter at the 10-year tenor, reflecting strong fundamentals rather than mispricing.
 Net leverage path from 1.46× to ~0.99× by FY27 creates upgrade optionality not priced into current spread levels.
 With $7.9B in liquidity and $2.5–3.0B annual FCF, carry of 4.3% provides substantial downside protection.
 Assuming 10bps spread tightening, total 12-month return is 5.8–6.0%.